SKS Load Balancer and Ingress Controller

 .
 The address http://YOURLOADBALANCERIP/app1

-will then route to the hello deployment.
+will then route to the hello

-You can also specify different hosts, either in the same Ingress-ruleset or via different manifests as in the following example:
+You can also specify different hosts, either in the same ingress ruleset or via different manifests as in the following example:

 apiVersion: networking.k8s.io/v1